Table of Contents

 How Does iPaaS Facilitate Integration and Automation?

 A purchase order created by a buyer can appear in the vendor’s eCommerce interface almost instantly for the order to be fulfilled.
-Then it is possible for an invoice to be automatically created and sent back to the buyer’s eProcurement or spend management system once products have been shipped and received.
+Then, it is possible for an invoice to be automatically created and sent back to the buyer’s eProcurement or spend management solution once products have been shipped and received.

 iPaaS Reduces Integration Cost and Complexity

-An organization that wants to integrate its software with the software of other organizations needs only to integrate with the iPaaS.
-Then the iPaaS vendor takes care of mapping and transforming data, communicating with APIs, implementing business rules, and any software development and hardware management required for the integration layer.
+An organization that wants to integrate its software with the software of other organizations needs only to integrate once with the iPaaS.
+Then, the iPaaS vendor takes care of mapping and transforming data, communicating with APIs, implementing business rules, and any software development and hardware management required for the integration layer.

 Managed Services are an important part of any iPaaS offering.
-In addition to providing the cloud service that handles the flow of data between applications, the vendor’s B2B integration experts are needed to take care of implementing the integration between endpoint applications.
+In addition to providing the cloud environments that handle the flow of data between applications, the iPaaS solutions experts are needed to take care of implementing the integration between endpoint applications.

 What Should Businesses Expect From iPaaS?

 Businesses have long been interested in integration and automation.
-Over the years, many solutions that aim to enable or simplify integration have been proposed, but, although useful in their way, they suffer from limitations that modern iPaaS platforms do not.
+Over the years, many cloud integration solutions that aim to enable or simplify integration have been proposed, but, although useful in their way, they suffer from limitations that modern iPaaS platforms do not.

-To conclude this article, we’ll look at five features that businesses should expect to see in an effective and reliable iPaaS platform.
+Let’s look at five features that businesses should expect to see in an effective and reliable iPaaS platform.

 - Advanced analytics.
-Huge amounts of data pass through an iPaaS, presenting an opportunity for end-to-end visibility that would be difficult to achieve using other sources.
+Large amounts of data pass through an iPaaS, presenting an opportunity for end-to-end visibility that would be difficult to achieve using other sources.
 An iPaaS vendor should provide analytics tools that businesses can use to improve decision-making and insight into their relationships with partners.

 - Scalability.
-As the volume and velocity of data that your business communicates to partners grows, the iPaaS must be able to scale in line with the needs of its users.
+As the volume and velocity of data that your business communicates to partners grow, the iPaaS must be able to scale in line with the needs of its users.
 Reliable scaling is essential because integration latencies can introduce significant delays in data communication and the business processes that depend on it.
 In the B2B space, top iPaaS providers should be able to take a single connection with one company, and branch out to as many trading partners as needed, making it efficient to scale up and foster new business relationships.